SoulSilverJD/MonsterVariety/README.md

-      "HUDNotif": "Message Here", // Optional HUD notif message that will appear when this variety appears "HUDNotifIconItem": "(O)QualifiedItemId", // Optional item icon to use for HUD notif message "LightProps": "5 Red", // Optional light source to attach, format is "Radius" or "Radius Color" "ExtraDrops": {
+      "HUDNotif": "Message Here", // Optional HUD notif message that will appear when this variety appears "HUDNotifIconItem": "(O)QualifiedItemId", // Optional item icon to use for HUD notif message "LightProps": "5 Red", // Optional light source to attach, format is "Radius" or "Radius Color" "Fields": {
+        // Optional Data/Monsters field edits for this variety only, using Content Patcher field indexes or aliases.
+        0: 500, // Health
+        1: 15 // Damage
+      },
+      "ExtraDrops": {
         // extra drop items, these are item queries with Condition https://stardewvalleywiki.com/Modding:Item_queries "{{ModId}}_ExtraMeat1": {